links-field/cubepress/docs/guide/dashboard.md

 This card shows all the **activated SIM** that your organization owns and uses and the **monthly trend** of the count.
 Click to jump to SIM list that displays all the activated cards (filtered)

 ::: info SIM Status
-To know more about various SIM status and how it works, click [here](simstatus)
+To know more about various SIM status and how each one works, click [here](simstatus)
 :::

 ![Card - Active SIMs](/activesim.png)